IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 automatically to the creation of new network templates:

-In the list of templates, click the Make Default link next to the name of the template that you choose to set as the default.
-The Default label is displayed in the Default column of the template that you set as the default.
+In the list of templates, click the Make Default Selection link next to the name of the template that you choose to set as the default for a subnetwork(s).
+A pop-up window with the names of the subnetworks will appear and you may select the appropriate subnetworks.
+The subnetwork name(s) is displayed in the Default column of the template that you set as the default for each given subnetwork.

 **Remove Template**